cia-ulaval/F1-team-1/README.md

 # 🚗 Gesture-Controlled Racing Car with EMG

 ## 📌 Project Overview
 Take control of a miniature racing car using only hand gestures!
 This project utilizes an **electromyographic (EMG) bracelet** to capture muscle activity and convert it into driving commands.
-The system first operates in a simulation environment (such as **TrackMania + Pynput**), before transitioning to a real-world **F1 Tenth** car in collaboration with the **Véhicule Autonome de l’Université Laval (VAUL)**.
+The system first operates in a simulation environment (such as **TrackMania + Pynput or vGamepad**), before transitioning to a real-world **F1 Tenth** car in collaboration with the **Véhicule Autonome de l’Université Laval (VAUL)**.

 ## 🎯 Key Features
 - **EMG Signal Processing**: Converts muscle activity into driving inputs.
 - **Gesture Recognition**: Maps hand movements to car controls.
-- **Simulation Phase**: Testing in TrackMania + Pynput or pyvjoy before real-world deployment.
+- **Simulation Phase**: Testing in TrackMania + Pynput or vGamepad before real-world deployment.
 - **Real-World Phase**: Controlling a physical **F1 Tenth** car.
 - **Pynput Keyboard Simulation**: Sends EMG-based commands to the simulator.